Pseudacanthicus spinosus

-Pseudacanthicus spinosus, commonly known as leopard pleco, is a species of armored catfish native to Brazil and Ecuador where it occurs in the Amazon Basin.
-This species grows to a length of 26 cm SL.
+Pseudacanthicus spinosus, the leopard pleco or spinybody pleco, is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This catfish is found in South America where it occurs in the Amazon Basin of Brazil and Ecuador.
+This species grows to a standard length of 26 cm.